isurusathsara98/NextJS-Weather-App---tutorial-day5/README.md

 Fifth day of my **14-day React/Next.js practice challenge vs ChatGPT 5.0**.
 This project is a fully working **Weather App** that fetches live data from the OpenWeather API and displays it with a creative design twist.
+I ignored the .env.local file so if you are hoping run it locally, please aquire a API key from https://www.weatherapi.com/

 The UI features a glass-style card placed over a split background representing different weather conditions.
 It combines function and style—showing temperature, condition, and location in real time.